 5 Ways You Can Get a Better Night’s Sleep Starting Tonight

-Note: For overall health benefits (both mental and physical), you want to strive for a minimum of seven hours of quality sleep each night.
+Note: For optimal health benefits, the Centers for Disease Control and Prevention (CDC) recommends adults aim for a minimum of seven hours of quality sleep each night.

 Why Should I Care About Getting a Better Night’s Sleep?